Is Premarital Counseling Worth It?

 I was dumbfounded.
 Here was a couple, wondering if premarital counseling is worth it, acknowledging that there were significant issues in their relationship, and very deliberately choosing not to address them.
 I’m sure that they weren’t really, consciously, prioritizing fancier flower arrangements over the long-term health of their marriage.
 They couldn’t be.
 (Right?
 I hope not?)

 My guess is that they were nervous about premarital counseling because they didn’t really understand what it was about and the difference it could make in their future lives together.
 They clearly didn’t know that even the best premarital counseling is not expensive at all — and would not even make a dent in their overall wedding budget.
 Maybe they didn’t understand the true benefit of premarital counseling (which has been shown, in numerous research studies, to have a significant impact on marital satisfaction and the longevity of marriages).
-Or maybe… on some level… they were afraid to talk and get real about important issues that could impact their shared life together.
+Or maybe… on some level… they already had a case of cold feet and were afraid to talk and get real about important issues that could impact their shared life together.

 Premarital Counseling Is Worth It!